-One of the worst feelings for a pet owner is knowing that your beloved four-legged companion is in pain but not know what to do for them.
+One of the worst feelings for a pet owner is knowing that your beloved four-legged companion is in pain but not knowing exactly what to do for them.

 Whether your dog is recovering from surgery or experiencing pain associated with aging bones and joints, your vet will likely prescribe conventional pain medication.

-Here's where things get worrisome.
-A quick glance at the laundry list of potential adverse reactions associated with nearly every single conventional medication will terrify most any dog owner.
+Here's where things may get worrisome.
+A quick glance at the laundry list of potential adverse reactions associated with nearly every single conventional medication could terrify most any dog owner.

 In this article, we'll cover the pros and cons of a commonly prescribed pain medication called Tramadol.
-Before deciding to move forward with the medication it is imperative to know the associated risks.
+You should only use the medication based on the advice of your vet, and it is imperative for you to also know the associated risks.

-Additionally, we will cover holistic medicinal alternatives that are continuing to prove to be effective and safe.
+Additionally, we will cover holistic alternatives that continue to prove to be effective and safe.
 Let's begin!

 What is Tramadol for Dogs

-Tramadol for dogs is a prescription medication that many vets recommend for managing pain.
-You may recognize the name as it is also prescribed by many physicians to treat pain in humans.
+Tramadol is a prescription medication that many vets recommend for managing pain in dogs.
+You may recognize the name, as it is also prescribed by many physicians to treat pain in humans.

 Each case is different and should be closely monitored by your vet (or your physician, depending on who has prescribed the drug).